sav-che/TL-2/Authors/Fisch, Ernst {std. E. Fisch}.md

-> [!cite] BHL link: this entry starts at [page 200](https://www.biodiversitylibrary.org/item/103834#page/222/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 200](https://www.biodiversitylibrary.org/page/33259704) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Fisch, Ernst (1875-1899), Swiss botanist, born 19 Jan 1875 in Zihlschlacht (Thurgau), attended elementary school in Frauenfeld and studied natural history in Zürich 1893-1897, suffered from tuberculosis and for health reasons wintered in Cairo (Egypt) 1897-1898, where he studied the floral biology of desert plants, died 1 Aug 1899 in Zürich shortly after presentation of his thesis. (*E. Fisch*).
+Fisch, Ernst (1875-1899), Swiss botanist, born 19 Jan 1875 in Zihlschlacht (Thurgau), attended elementary school in Frauenfeld and studied natural history in Zürich 1893-1897, suffered from tuberculosis and for health reasons wintered in Cairo (Egypt) 1897-1898, where he studied the floral biology of desert plants, died 1 Aug 1899 in Zürich shortly after presentation of his thesis.
+**Abbreviated name**: *E. Fisch*

 #### Herbarium and types